Who is Huck Gee?

-Huck is also renowned for designing Gymkhana legend Ken Block's logo.
+Huck is renowned for designing Gymkhana and rally legend Ken Block's logo.

-BattleTails, Huck's first video game venture launched in August, 2015 on IOS with Android to follow shortly.
+BattleTails, Huck's first video game venture launched in August, 2015 on IOS and Android.

 Huck maintains a studio in San Francisco and when not busy planning world domination, he spends his free time playing with his kids and pretending to be a racecar driver.
 Not necessarily at the same time.

 What are these amazing toys?

 Designer Toys come in many different shapes, sizes and styles.
 They have evolved under many different names: Hong Kong Vinyl, Urban Vinyl, Japanese Vinyl, Custom, Designer, Resin, or Art Toys.
 They may be whimsical, realistic, dark, sexy or cute, sometimes hand crafted, sometimes limited, small run factory manufactured, but no matter their differing style they are all created by hard working, passionate creators who are obsessed with small scale sculptural and artistic design.

 Here's what Wikipedia has to say about Designer Toys in general: